FYS102 Thermophysics and Electromagnetism

 LECTURES where central concepts, theories and examples are covered.

-CALCULATION EXERCISES where problems are discussed and solved.
+PROBLEM SOLVING CLASSES where problems are discussed and solved.

 SELF-ORGANISED COLLOQUIA AND INDEPENDENT STUDIES where students work independently, read and discuss theory, calculate and discuss exercises and solve modelling exercises.